toondkn/flight-crud-nodejs/README.md

 ### Code-first

-OpenAPI specifications and environment variable specification are defined as code.
+OpenAPI specifications and environment variable specifications are defined as code.

 Reasons:
 - Single source of truth for spec, runtime validation and typing: reduces human error potential & less overall code
 - Endpoint specs live in the same file as their implementation: eases code reviews

-To make this setup even safer, implement `openapi-diff` in CI, checking for backwards compatibility of merge request branches to their target branch.
-To make this setup even safer, implement `openapi-diff` in CI to check for backwards compatibility issues of merge request branches to their target branch.
+To prevent any breakings changes to the user-facing API, implement `openapi-diff` in CI to check for backwards compatibility issues of merge request branches to their target branch.

 ### Leverage NodeJS runtime and modules

-For leanness and learning sake, let's use new NodeJS features to learn something and maybe reduce dependencies.
+For leanness' and learning's sake, let's use new NodeJS features as much as possible.

+- `node-ts`?
+Built-in type stripping!
 - `nodemon`? `node --watch`!
-- `vitest`? `node:test`!
+- `jest`? `node:test` & `node:assert`!

 ### ORM-less